bornav/.flake/hosts/kube/k3s-oraclearm1/README.md

 ### rebuilds the flake with the new configuration
-`nixos-rebuild switch --flake ~/.flake#k3s-oraclearm1 --target-host oraclearm1` #how i updated the config on the remote system aditional note, on update, seems local ip addres always switches
+`nixos-rebuild switch --flake ~/.flake#k3s-oraclearm1 --use-substitutes --target-host oraclearm1` #how i updated the config on the remote system aditional note, on update, seems local ip addres always switches